stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 are never static.
 They tell a story.
 Every interaction has a beginning, a middle, and an end.
 What does it look like the very first time a user opens it up and there is no data in it yet?
-What will it look like in a couple of years when there are hundreds of thousands of records?
+What will it look like in a couple of years time when there are hundreds of thousands of records?
 What happens if something goes wrong and we need to display an error message?